meshramaravind/JetLogin/README.md

 # JetLogin
-Simple Login UI In Jetpack Compose Using Constraint Layout With Clean Architecture.
+Simple Login UI made In Jetpack Compose Using Constraint Layout With Clean Architecture.

 (Navigation Components,
 Actions with Animations,